 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; dry eyes, mouth, or skin; irregular heartbeat; mouth sores or ulcers; severe or persistent diarrhea, nausea, loss of appetite, stomach pain, or vomiting; severe or persistent headache or dizziness; shortness of breath; sudden or unexplained weight gain; swelling of the hands, legs, or feet; symptoms of bleeding (eg, bloody, black, or tarry stools; nosebleeds; pink or brown urine; any bleeding that is very bad or that you cannot stop; vomiting blood or vomit that looks like coffee grounds; coughing up blood; bruises without a reason or that get bigger; dizziness; confusion; speech changes; severe or persistent headache); symptoms of infection (eg, fever, chills, persistent sore throat or cough, difficult or painful urination; warm, red, swollen, or painful skin); symptoms of kidney problems (eg, blood in the urine; change in the amount of urine produced); unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; change in color or size of a mole; chest discomfort; dizziness or light-headedness; dry eyes, mouth, or skin; fainting; irregular heartbeat; mouth sores or ulcers; severe or persistent diarrhea, nausea, loss of appetite, stomach pain, or vomiting; severe or persistent headache; shortness of breath; skin lump or growth; sudden or unexplained weight gain; swelling of the hands, legs, or feet; symptoms of bleeding (eg, bloody, black, or tarry stools; nosebleeds; pink or brown urine; any bleeding that is very bad or that you cannot stop; vomiting blood or vomit that looks like coffee grounds; coughing up blood; bruises without a reason or that get bigger; dizziness; confusion; speech changes; severe or persistent headache); symptoms of infection (eg, fever, chills, persistent sore throat or cough, difficult or painful urination; warm, red, swollen, or painful skin); symptoms of kidney problems (eg, blood in the urine; change in the amount of urine produced); unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.